CodeFinder2/roslaunch2/config/systemd/README.md

-This guide explains how to setup a PyRO name server as well as the roslaunch2 server using [*systemd*](https://freedesktop.org/wiki/Software/systemd/) (fully available in Ubuntu since 15.04; thus, for Ubuntu 14.04 / Indigo, you'll need the old [*Upstart*](https://wiki.ubuntuusers.de/Upstart/)).
+This guide explains how to setup a PyRO name server as well as the roslaunch2 server (takes ~5 mins) using [*systemd*](https://freedesktop.org/wiki/Software/systemd/) (fully available in Ubuntu since 15.04; thus, for Ubuntu 14.04 / Indigo, you'll need the old [*Upstart*](https://wiki.ubuntuusers.de/Upstart/)).

 # Setting up a PyRO name server:
 - Note that **a PyRO name server should only be started *once* per setup** (for all robots / simulations); otherwise you end up with a partitioned name space, see [here](https://pythonhosted.org/Pyro4/nameserver.html).